 The components with respect to third party record of public hearing could not meet its target.
 This however, did not affect the overall project.
 The fact sheet component which was part of component 3 also could not achieve its target.
-However, the target will be met within a short period of time.
+However, this was in view of the fact that we decided to focus on in depth study of few issues in view of new developments that had arisen specially the ban on mining.
+In view of this we did a detailed study on the impact due to the ban on mining in Goa.